Overview of the Nervous System

 The SNS controls how we respond to emergencies.

-Like it makes our heart beat faster and causes the release of adrenaline.
+It makes our heart beat faster and causes the release of adrenaline.

-Where, the parasympathetic nervous system, prepares the body for rest (for example, when we go to sleep).
+Where the parasympathetic nervous system prepares the body for rest (for example, when we go to sleep).

-Both the PSNS and the SNS work together to manage the body’s responses to our changing environment and needs.
+The PSNS and the SNS work together to manage the body’s responses to our changing environment and needs.

 Massage and Nervous System